 When determining the compensation structure for your global employees, there are a lot of factors to keep in mind.
 These include:

 Moving abroad can be a stressful experience.
 If the relocation process is especially hectic or disorganized, or if your global employees simply aren’t prepared for what they find in their new location, you might lose your workers.
 You’ll also want to have a return process in place for those employees who are not making a permanent move or those employees who do not end up working well abroad.

 A lot of acclimation comes down to thorough cultural education.
+This is otherwise known as ‘global fluency‘.
 Among other things, you’ll want your global employees to:

 Assignments and Assignment Policies